vishalgowdakr/avglinuxuser/README.md

-This is the neovim config i am using;
+This is the neovim config that i am using;